 The acceptance level for dental implants is on an upswing, partly, because of the time-worn limitations associated with removable prosthetics.
 Recall a family member complaining about the hassles of conventional “false teeth”; the cleaning, the rubbing against the gums, the “fake” appearance, and embarrassing slippage?
 When prosthetics, be it crowns or dentures, are mounted on dental implants rooted in the jaw, they don’t encroach delicate tissues.
 When the natural structure is replicated, lifelike appearance and healthy function are also replicated.

 Since dental implants were first placed, several beneficial advancements have contributed to a greater acceptance of modern tooth replacement, including innovations in dental materials and technologies that aid in precision planning and implant placement.
-At Nashua Cosmetic and Restorative Dentistry, Drs.
-Randall Viola and Judith Whitcomb use the latest, sophisticated tools to aid in your successful treatment and outcomes, from precision intraoral cameras to digital X-rays.
+At Nashua Cosmetic and Restorative Dentistry, Dr. Judith Whitcomb use the latest, sophisticated tools to aid in your successful treatment and outcomes, from precision intraoral cameras to digital X-rays.